ghartsel/GX-Kernel/content/api.md

 Get mutually exclusive access to the processor.

-This primitive is implemented by disabling maskable interrupts, and is not associated with a particular resource.
+This primitive is implemented by disabling maskable interrupts and is not associated with a particular resource.
 Access is released by EXIT\_SCR.

-This primitive is recommended for mutually exclusive access of short

-Duration because kernel time-related function is affected.
+This primitive is recommended for mutually exclusive access of short duration because kernel time-related function is affected.

 The processor condition code register is preserved upon return from the